 Make your blog’s content easy to read by using proper grammar and punctuation in your writing.
-This will make your post more enjoyable for readers as they won’t miss any important information while reading through it!
+This will make your post more enjoyable for readers as they won’t miss any important information while reading it!

 8. Target New Keywords to Increase Organic Traffic

-Targetting new keywords is optimizing your website for keywords that can help you rank better in search engines.
+Targeting new keywords is optimizing your website for keywords that can help you rank better in search engines.

 The user intent would have changed since you wrote this post.
 Alternatively, there may be some new recent keywords that are worth considering.
 Further questions may arise due to current trends, which you must address in your blog post.

 Use tools like Ahrefs and SEMrush to reveal questions you should address in your blog article.